Scopophobia: Signs and symptoms

-Individuals with scopophobia generally exhibit symptoms in social situations when attention is brought upon them like public speaking.
-Several other triggers exist to cause social anxiety.
-Some examples include: Being introduced to new people, being teased and/or criticized, embarrassing easily, and even answering a cell phone call in public.
+Individuals with scopophobia generally exhibit symptoms in social situations when attention is brought upon them, such as in public speaking.
+Other triggers may also cause social anxiety, such as: being introduced to new people, being teased and/or criticized, or even answering a phone call in public.

-Often scopophobia will result in symptoms common with other anxiety disorders.
-The symptoms of scopophobia include an irrational feelings of panic, feelings of terror, feelings of dread, rapid heartbeat, shortness of breath, nausea, dry mouth, trembling, anxiety and avoidance.
+Often scopophobia has symptoms in common with other anxiety disorders.
+The symptoms of scopophobia include irrational feelings of panic, feelings of terror, feelings of dread, rapid heartbeat, shortness of breath, nausea, dry mouth, trembling, anxiety and avoidance.
 Other symptoms related to scopophobia may be hyperventilation, muscle tension, dizziness, uncontrollable shaking or trembling, excessive eye watering and redness of the eyes.
+For an epileptic, it may precipitate an attack.

 Related syndromes

 Though scopophobia is a solitary disorder, many individuals with scopophobia also commonly experience other anxiety disorders.
 Scopophobia has been related to many other irrational fears and phobias.
-Specific phobias and syndromes that are similar to scopophobia include erythrophobia, the fear of blushing (which is found especially in young people), and an epileptic's fear of being looked at, which may itself precipitate such an attack.
-Scopophobia is also commonly associated with schizophrenia and other psychiatric disorders.
-It is not considered indicative of other disorders, but is rather considered as a psychological problem that may be treated independently.
+Specific phobias and syndromes that are similar to scopophobia include erythrophobia (the fear of blushing, which is found especially in young people).

 Sociologist Erving Goffman suggested that shying away from casual glances in the street remained one of the characteristic symptoms of psychosis in public.
-Many scopophobia patients develop habits of voyeurism or exhibitionism.
-Another related, yet very different syndrome, scopophilia, is the excessive enjoyment of looking at erotic items.
+Another related, yet very different syndrome, scopophilia, is the excessive enjoyment of looking at an object or another person.

 Causes

-Scopophobia is unique among phobias in that the fear of being looked at is considered both a social phobia and a specific phobia, because it is a specific occurrence which takes place in a social setting.
+Spotligectophobia is unique among phobias in that the fear of being looked at is considered both a social phobia and a specific phobia, because it is a specific occurrence which takes place in a social setting.
 Most phobias typically fall in either one category or the other but scopophobia can be placed in both.
 On the other hand, as with most phobias, scopophobia generally arises from a traumatic event in the person's life.
 With scopophobia, it is likely that the person was subjected to public ridicule as a child.
 Additionally, a person with scopophobia may often be the subject to public staring, possibly due to a physical disability.

 According to the Social Phobia/Social Anxiety Association, U.S. government data for 2012 suggests that social anxiety affects over 7% of the population at any given time.
 Stretched over a lifetime, the percentage increases to 13%.